koobind/koobind/docs/installation.md

 [Back](../README.md)

-The process described here will install koobind in a simple case, with only a first identity provider based on CRD.
+The process described here will install `Koobind` in a simple case, with only a first identity provider based on CRD.

 Once this first step is completed, you will be able to easily add one (or several) LDAP/AD identity provider.

+> If Ansible is in your familiar toolset to manage your Kubernetes cluster, you may find an alternate installation process [here](./ansible.md)

+## Prerequisite

+To install `koobind`, you will need to have full admin rights on the target cluster.
+This means:

+- An access with kubectl using a fully proviledged service account.
+- Root access on nodes hosting the Kubernetes API server.

+Also, `koobind` make use of 'certificate manager' to generate its certificate.
+Install it if not already present.

-## Manifest Deployment
+## Manifest deployment

 First step is to deploy some Kubernetes manifests: